jentrinh/jentrinh.github.io/_posts/2017-09-29-citycountypilot.md

 1\. *How would you describe the program at PGH Labs, and what benefits does it offer for startups?*

  **Annia**: The PGH Lab program brings local startups to test products and services at the City of Pittsburgh and participating authorities for 3-4 months.
-The program targets early stage startups with a working prototype so that they can test products and services in a real-world environment and gain as much feedback on the product as possible.
-In addition, participating companies get to work with a city staff that acts as mentor and provides feedback on the product/service, access to the city’s network, co-working space, and free membership to 1776 UNION online global incubator.
+The program targets early-stage startups with a working prototype so that they can test products and services in a real-world environment and gain as much feedback on the product as possible.
+In addition, participating companies get to work with a city staff member who acts as a mentor and provides feedback on the product/service, access to the city’s network, co-working space, and free membership to the 1776 UNION online global incubator.

-2\. *What are the criteria used to determine and select the companies which would be part of the program?*
+2\. *What are the criteria used to select the companies for each?*

  **Annia**:  Startups are evaluated on the following criteria:
-* Innovation based solution: Solution addresses the challenge creatively and effectively, is compatible with or flexible to work with City’s IT infrastructure and City requirements.
+* Innovation-based solution: Solution addresses the challenge creatively and effectively, is compatible with or flexible to work with City’s IT infrastructure and City requirements.
-* Skills, Experience, and Background: Professional qualifications and education of team members, the existence or (lack thereof) existing and working prototypes, recent relevant experience of team members.
+* Skills, Experience, and Background: Professional qualifications and education of team members, the existence (or lack thereof) of existing and working prototypes, recent relevant experience of team members.
-* Impact: The proposed solution has potential to benefit the City and residents.
+* Impact: The proposed solution has potential to benefit the City and its residents.
 * Inclusion: The Company’s commitment to the principles of diversity and inclusion.

 *Has the selection process been difficult?*